Coderad32/MarsPerserveResearch/README.md

 # Welcome 🍊

-Introduction to the farming project at home.
-DIYer.
+Introduction to the farming project at home for DIY enthusiasts.

-A climate controlled connex box modified to support life through enviornmental variables such as:
+A climate-controlled connex box modified to support life through environmental variables such as:

-- Humanidity
+- Humidity
 - Condensation
-- Tempature
+- Temperature

-With these varaibles good plant growth is seen and to be expected.
+With these variables, good plant growth is observed and expected.

 ## Farming Solutions

-Auto Growth Climate Box -- Built Solutions
+### Auto Growth Climate Box - Built Solutions

-A vision of climate controlled growing solutions using connex box.
+A vision of climate-controlled growing solutions using connex boxes.

-Climate controlled connex
+Climate-controlled connex:

 - Sustainable Growth Solutions
-- Results Driven Change it up
+- Results-Driven Changes
-- After testing a system change it up
+- After testing a system, iterate and improve
-- Run more test case
+- Run additional test cases

-A system setup to be used for growing food.
+A system designed to be used for growing food.

 ## Sustainable Farmers

-At the Mars Preserve Foundation we build farming systems for farmers to run experiments and other post production ( development ) farming test cases.
+At the Mars Preserve Foundation, we build farming systems for farmers to run experiments and other post-production (development) farming test cases.

-Sustainable Growth is generated through the production of the climate engineered growth connex climate connex boxes.
+Sustainable growth is achieved through the production of climate-engineered growth connex boxes.

 ## Learning Roadmap

 Growing Forwards, moving forwards finding the space and making the time to farm.
+Growing forward, finding the space, and making the time to farm.
-Connex, climate growth box for plants to grow in a confined space where the farmer can control the growth cycle of the crop or the farmers needs in regards to farming objective operations take shape when projects are managed using tools and stats for the DATA.
+Connex climate growth boxes allow plants to grow in a confined space where the farmer can control the growth cycle of the crop.
+Farmers' needs regarding farming objectives take shape when projects are managed using tools and data-driven statistics.

 ## Test case

-1. outcome is true keep going build a system;
+1. build a system;
 2. project overhead;
 3. workspace;
 4. profit;